maxim0r/coreos-customkit/README.md

 * Reboot VM to GRUB
 * Press 'e' and add `coreos.first_boot=1` to kernel cmdline
 * Update certs: `docker-machine regenerate-certs coreos-display`
-* Reboot again in case of `grub.cfg` changes
 ## Run example app on VM
 Stock CoreOS distribution have no graphics enable by default.
-Using this custom CL config we enabled `/dev/fb0` device on CoreOS to play videos.
+Using this custom CL config we enabled `/dev/fb0` and ALSA devices on CoreOS to play videos.
 `terraform apply example` will launch `mplayer` container that streams Big Buck Bounty into VM framebuffer.
 Open `virt-manager` to view it.